6 Dimensions of Data Quality, Examples, and Measurement

 Irregular Parcel Contents must weigh less than 16 oz.

-Data Validity for Range of values -iCEDQ Date Range: A liquor shop cannot have a customer who is less than 21 years old and rarely possible that the customer is older than 100 years.
+Data Validity for Range of values -iCEDQ Date Range: A liquor shop cannot have a customer who is less than 21 years old and it is rare for a customer to be older than 100 years.

 Data Validity for Range of values -iCEDQ

-Date Range: A liquor shop cannot have a customer who is less than 21 years old and rarely possible that the customer is older than 100 years.
+Date Range: A liquor shop cannot have a customer who is less than 21 years old and it is rare for a customer to be older than 100 years.

 • c.
 Invalid Sequence

-Invalid Sequence in Data Validation-iCEDQ Normally you cannot ship without having the order in place.
-That is the business rule.
-So, if you find a shipping record that has a shipping date less than that of the order date, obviously there is a data validation problem.
+Invalid Sequence in Data Validation-iCEDQ Normally, you cannot ship without having the order in place, that is the business rule.
+So, if you find a shipping record that has a shipping date earlier than the order date, there is clearly a data validation issue.

 Invalid Sequence in Data Validation-iCEDQ

-Normally you cannot ship without having the order in place.
+Normally, you cannot ship without having the order in place.
 That is the business rule.
-So, if you find a shipping record that has a shipping date less than that of the order date, obviously there is a data validation problem.
+So, if you find a shipping record that has a shipping date earlier than the order date, there is clearly a data validation issue.

 What is Timeliness Data Quality Dimension?

-It is the time lag between actual event time vs. the event captured in a system to make it available for use.
+Timeliness refers to the time lag between the actual event time and the time the event is captured in a system, making it available for use.

 Data Timeliness Quality Dimension-iCEDQ When an actual event occurs, the system needs to capture the event information, process it, and store it for further downstream usage.
-This is however never instantaneous.
+However, this process is never instantaneous.

-The delay between actual event occurrence and the data availability exceptions by the business, or the downstream process defines the timeliness quality dimension.
-It is important to understand that the data is still valid just late.
+The delay between actual event occurrence and the availability of data, defined by the business or the downstream process, defines the timeliness quality dimension.
+It is important to note that the data is still valid and simply delayed.

 Data Timeliness Quality Dimension-iCEDQ

 When an actual event occurs, the system needs to capture the event information, process it, and store it for further downstream usage.
-This is however never instantaneous.
+However, this process is never instantaneous.

-The delay between actual event occurrence and the data availability exceptions by the business, or the downstream process defines the timeliness quality dimension.
-It is important to understand that the data is still valid just late.
+The delay between actual event occurrence and the availability of data, defined by the business or the downstream process defines the timeliness quality dimension.
+It is important to note that the data is still valid and simply delayed.

 Here we are considering two timeliness data quality examples